 It’s important to note that everyone has their own pace of learning.
 By allowing fluidity into the schedule and giving educators the tools they need to manage it, we can honor the diversity of learning styles.
 The creation and curation of a well designed digital classroom with engaging content, intuitive tools, and educators who have been trained on techniques that appeal to students in remote settings will enable schools and institutions of Higher Education to adapt to any unanticipated events, come what may.

-The sooner we can focus our methods and approach, the sooner we will be able to begin the work of preparing the way for class to start.
+The sooner we can focus our methods and approach, the sooner we will be able to begin the work of preparing the way for class to run smoothly.
 Don’t be caught up in the worrying and what-ifs, but instead approach this as a creative endeavor that will allow for the crafting of a truly unique learning experience.
 To ensure success, strive for authenticity.
 Being true to both ourselves and our students will allow for a deeper connection, and will create familiar bonds within our new classroom setting.
 These bonds are critical.

 What should school administrators keep in mind for the fall?